Ericsson's earnings miss on software contract delay, Russia provision - NewsBreak

 Ericsson's earnings miss on software contract delay, Russia provision

-STOCKHOLM (Reuters) - Sweden’s Ericsson, under fire over its handling of a bribery investigation in Iraq, on Thursday reported a fall in first-quarter core earnings, hurt by a delay in recording a large software contract and a provision related to suspension of business in Russia.
+STOCKHOLM, April 14 (Reuters) - Sweden’s Ericsson , under fire over its handling of a bribery investigation in Iraq, on Thursday reported a fall in first-quarter core earnings, hurt by a delay in recording a large software contract and a provision related to suspension of business in Russia.

 The company’s quarterly adjusted operating earnings fell to 4.7 billion Swedish crowns ($497.16 million) from 5.3 billion a year ago.